-Almost everything that we consider “modern” has its roots in the Enlightenment or the Industrial Revolution.
+Almost everything that we consider “modern” has its roots in the Enlightenment, the Industrial Revolution, or the world wars.
 In combination, these movements brought an end to the age of empires.
 Each empire was internally strained by revolution and nationalism.
 Then the empires dealt the death blow to one another with industrial military technology in the world wars.

-Today’s Pax Republica is an age of relative peace between stable nations.
-Its first few decades were so tainted by memories of WWII and fear of WWIII that it was called a Cold War.
-Most nations recognized that global cooperative systems such as the UN and EU were necessary to foster cooperation over competition.
+Today’s Pax Republica is an age of peace among free nations.
+The conflicts that persist nearly always involve a dictator.
+The first few decades after WWII were so tainted by fear of WWIII that they were called the Cold War.
+Most nations recognized the value of multi-national structures such as the UN and EU to encourage communication and cooperation over cutthroat competition.
 The permanent members of the UN Security Council – the US, UK, France, USSR, and China – are the countries that “won” WWII and were supposed to present a unified front to enforce peace after the war.
-Unfortunately, this body got immediately pulled in different directions by lingering nationalist rivalries among the superpowers.
+Unfortunately, this body got immediately pulled in different directions by autocracy and lingering nationalist rivalries among the superpowers.
 Still with a world-war mentality, the American and Soviet governments wasted decades fighting for influence over Third World nations.

-Religion had long been part of national identity and law.
-In this chapter, religion was significantly displaced by state and science.
+Religion had evolved within the fabric of national identity, law, and worldview.
+In this chapter, those roles were significantly displaced by state and science.
 The US was the first major secular nation, and the French Revolution was partly liberation from the Catholic Church’s political influence.
 Socialist Russia and China actively purged religious institutions.
 As more secular governments took over the services of education, welfare, and health care, churches became a much less central part of daily life.
 Coupled with this, modern science has been so successful at explaining nature that it has left little room for mythology and superstition.
 This has led to a confused separation between religion and its derived morality, wherein again states have stepped in with secular bodies of law.

 As changes tore holes in the fabric of medieval institutions, Marxism seems to have flourished as a way of patching the emotional holes.
 It could be described as the first major “secular religion”.
 Marx described an arc of history from a simple state of nature, through conflict, to redemption, much like apocalyptic mythology.
 It gave hope to a lower class that had not yet heard of individualism.
 Socialism was widespread in Asia, Europe, and South America well into the 20th century.
 It is now seen as a tempering influence on capitalism’s extreme inequalities.